bcgov/GeoServer-Migration-Tools/README.md

-# OGS Migration Script
+# GeoServer Migration Tools

-This project provides a Bash script (`migrate-layers.sh`) to migrate GeoServer layers, styles, and feature types between environments (dev, test, prod) using the GeoServer REST API.
+This project provides a set of tools to migrate GeoServer layers, styles, and feature types between environments (dev, test, prod) using the GeoServer REST API.

 ## Usage

 Run the script from WSL or a Linux environment: